pluralsight/guides/draft/html-css/semantic-html/article.md

 ```
 There is obviously much more data in the code above than in the previous code, but there is also much more information for machines.
 As you could notice, we used the following microdata attributes: *itemscope*, *itemtype* and *itemprop*.
 So, what do all these attributes mean?

 The *itemscope* attribute indicates a new group of microdata.
 A group of microdata is called *item* and it contains pairs of properties and values.
 The type of an item is specified in the *itemtype* property and it is actually an URL to a web page that cointains information about the item.
 On that page we can see all properties the item could have.
-We usually use just several properties to describe an item and we define them in the *itemprop* attributes.
-A property can be simple or compound (like the *address* in our example).
+We usually use only several properties to describe an item and we define them in the *itemprop* attributes.
+A value of a property can be a new *item* (like the *address* in our example).

 We mentioned before in this tutorial that a banner can be described with microdata.
-So, the HTML code should look like this:
+So, the HTML code for that should look like this:

 ``` HTML
 <div itemscope itemtype="https://schema.org/WPAdBlock">